 To my mind adding those REITs, plus US and International bonds might be the two greater areas of opportunity.
 Those might be the two biggest holes in the traditional balanced portfolio.
 It’s no surprise that the Robo Advisors include those assets in their Balanced Portfolios.

-Balanced Growth Model
+Balanced Model

-- 25% US equities.
+- 20% US equities.
 XUU plus ZNQ

 - 15% Canadian equities.
 XIU and ZLB